mehermvr/rko_lio/README.md

 > We are working on getting the odometry package into the ROS index, so you can install it using system package managers instead of building from source.

-We currently support ROS2 Jazzy, and plan to additionally support Humble, Kilted and Rolling.
+We currently support ROS2 Jazzy and Kilted, with plans to additionally support Humble and Rolling.

 Clone the repository into your ROS workspace and then